-Brazil) agree that there should be a one-to-one relationship between such imported product and the domestic like product.
-See, e.g., Brazil, response to questions from Panel, question 19; Japan, response to questions from Panel, question 19; Korea, response to questions from Panel, question 19; and New Zealand, response to questions from Panel, question 19.
+57 In response to the Panel's questions, most responding Complainants (Japan, Korea, New Zealand, and Brazil) agree that there should be a one-to-one relationship between such imported product and the domestic like product.
+See, e.g., Brazil, response to questions from Panel, question 19; Japan, response to questions from Panel, question 19; Korea, response to questions from Panel, question 19; and New Zealand, response to questions from Panel, question 19; and New Zealand, response to questions from Panel, question 19.
 The EC, and to some degree Norway, provided conflicting views, arguing on the one hand that imports should be identified by tariff lines, which may not correspond to domestic like products, but also arguing that imported products and domestic like products should match.
-Compare EC, response to questions from the Panel, questions 19 and 20 (the EC "considers that the primary basis for identifying the imported product should be tariff codes") to EC, response to questions from the Panel, question 53 ("matching' of imported and domestic products, i.e. to establish that all domestic products the producers of which are grouped in one domestic industry are like the imported product concerned.").
+Compare EC, response to questions from the Panel, questions 19 and 20 (the EC "considers that the primary basis for identifying the imported product should be tariff codes") to EC, response to questions from the Panel, question 53 ("matching' of imported and domestic products, i.e. to establish that all domestic products the produces of which are grouped in one domestic industry are like the imported product concerned.").
 See also European Communities - Imposing Definitive Safeguard Measures does not set forth a particular order or method for conducting the analysis for delineating these products.
 The initial focus of the ITC's analysis on the domestic product is in accord with the object and purpose of the Safeguards Agreement, as discussed below.

-- 46. To summarize, the ITC starts its analysis with the universe of imports subject to investigation, as identified in the request or petition which results in the institution of an investigation.
-The ITC first considers what domestic products are like or directly competitive with the subject imports.
-This comparison shows whether domestic and imported products are similar and whether they are interchangeable, and as such establishes whether there is a competitive relationship between domestic and imported products.
-The ITC then considers whether the domestic products corresponding to the subject imports consist of a single domestic like product or whether there are clear dividing lines among the products so as to constitute multiple domestic like products.
-The ITC then returns to consideration of the subject imports (or "such" imported product) and identifies those that correspond to each of its definitions of like product so that it may conduct individual analyses of whether those imports corresponding to each like product have caused serious injury to the domestic producers of that like product. - 47.
-The ITC's focus on the domestic product rather than the imported product for its analysis of whether there is a single or multiple like products is fully consistent with the object and purpose of the Safeguards Agreement.61 The Safeguards Agreement provides for an analysis of
+46. To summarize, the ITC starts its analysis with the universe of imports subject to investigation, as identified in the request or petition which results in the institution of an investigation.58 The ITC first considers what domestic products are like or directly competitive with the subject imports.59 This comparison shows whether domestic and imported products are similar and whether they are interchangeable, and as such establishes whether there is a competitive relationship between domestic and imported products.
+The ITC then considers whether the domestic products corresponding to the subject imports consist of a single domestic like product or whether there are clear dividing lines among the products so as to constitute multiple domestic like product) and identifies those that correspond to each of its definitions of like product so that it may conduct individual analyses of whether those imports corresponding to each like product have caused serious injury to the domestic producers of that like product.

+47. The ITC's focus on the domestic product rather than the imported product for its analysis of whether there is a single or multiple like products is fully consistent with the object and purpose of the Safeguards Agreement.61 The Safeguards Agreement provides for an analysis of